+The salary structure for the position of Superintendent of Schools (and other management positions) is reflective of labour market competitiveness and internal equity.
+Improvement to salary is dependent upon competency growth and performance.
 The decision whether to grant a salary increase is at the sole discretion of the Board.
 In determining whether a salary increase is warranted, the Board considers such factors as performance, competence, external competitiveness, and internal equity including the maintenance of appropriate salary differentials through the organization.
 Increases are considered within the Board's overall compensation budget.